saulrichardson/solstice/data/cache/Grohskopf_et_al.__2023_/extracted/document.md

 administered at separate anatomic sites from other vaccines that are given concomitantly (42).

-with PCV7, PCV13, or DTaP vaccines during the 2006–07
-through 2010–11 seasons (114) and with PCV13 during the
-2014–15 season (115).
+been noted within days 0–1 after coadministration of IIV with PCV7, PCV13, or DTaP vaccines during the 2006–07 through 2010–11 seasons (114) and with PCV13 during the 2014–15 season (115).
 Although concerning to parents, most